+Koji Kanazawa

-Koji Kanazawa Tel: +81 3 3539 1877 / Email: kanazawa k@clo.gr.jp
+Tel: +81 3 3539 1877 / Email: kanazawa\k@clo.gr.jp

-Koji Kanazawa has advised various financial institutions in all aspects of their operations, with a focus on financial regulatory matters.
-In particular, with his experience working at the Financial Services Agency, Japanese Government, he has worked on compliance/risk management issues of financial institutions including AML/CFT, countermeasures against antisocial forces, and personal data protection.
+Koji Kanazawa has advised multiple financial institutions on all aspects of their operations, with a focus on financial regulatory matters.
+In particular, with his experience working at the Japanese Financial Services Agency, he has worked on compliance/risk management issues of financial institutions including AML/CFT, countermeasures against anti-social forces, and personal data protection.
 He has represented both Japanese and overseas clients, including banks, insurance companies, asset management companies, investment funds, credit card companies, leasing companies and non-bank finance companies.
-Such representation extends to complex financial regulatory matters (including issues relating to the Banking Act, the Insurance Business Act, the Financial Instruments and Exchange Act, the Money-lending Control Act, the Investment Act and the Asset Securitization Act), structured finance and litigations arising from the sales of financial instruments.
+Such representation extends to complex financial regulatory matters (including issues relating to the Banking Act, the Insurance Business Act, the Financial Instruments and Exchange Act, the Moneylending Control Act, the Investment Act and the Asset Securitization Act), structured finance and litigation arising from sales of financial instruments.

-Katsuya Hongyo Tel: +81 3 3539 1877 / Email: hongyo_k@clo.gr.jp
+Katsuya Hongyo Tel: +81 3 3539 1877 / Email: hongyo\k@clo.gr.jp

-Katsuya Hongyo is working as a visiting attorney at a law firm overseas and is a 2022 prospective partner attorney at Chuo Sogo Law Office, P.C., specialising in financial regulation, finance, M&A, and litigation.
-From August 2017 to March 2020, Mr. Hongyo was seconded to the Japanese Financial Services Agency.
-During this period, he revised financial regulations to enable banks to invest in trading companies that expand local SMEs' sales channels and clarify requirements for banks to deal with crypto assets or operate an information banking business.
-He also drafted the "Act on Special Provisions of the Antimonopoly Act", making it easier for banks to integrate their business.
-He also responded to inquiries from banks on an interpretation of banking regulations.
+Katsuya Hongyo represents Japanese and overseas clients, including banks, insurance companies, asset management companies, and fintech start-ups.
+His practice focuses on financial regulation, finance, mergers and acquisitions, compliance/risk management, and litigation, drawing in large part on his experience working as a visiting attorney at Kirkland & Ellis LLP in Chicago and as a seconded attorney at the Japanese Financial Services Agency.
+During his secondment, he revised financial regulations to enable banks to invest in trading companies that expand local SMEs' sales channels and clarify requirements for banks to deal with cryptoassets or operate information banking businesses.
+He also partly drafted the Act on Special Provisions of the Antimonopoly Act, making it easier for banks to integrate their business, and responded to inquiries from banks for an interpretation of banking regulations.